 Ch-ch-ch-ch-changes!
 The famous David Bowie tune “Changes” was first released to British audiences on this day in 1972.
-Forty-seven years later, the song still encompasses everything we love about David Bowie – the sleek lyrics, uplifting melodies, tricky chord progressions and an all-around soulful sound.
+Fifty years later, the song still encompasses everything we love about David Bowie – the sleek lyrics, uplifting melodies, tricky chord progressions and an all-around soulful sound.

 “Changes” continually ranks on top songs lists, and even charted for the first time following Bowie’s death last year.
 It was, interestingly, the final song that Bowie ever performed live, in 2006, before his retirement from music.